django-cms/django-cms/docs/getting_started/configuration.rst

 The Wymeditor from :mod:`cms.plugins.text` plugin can take the same configuration as vanilla Wymeditor.
 Therefore you will need to learn how to configure that.
-The best way to understand this is to head over to `Wymeditor examples page
+The best thing to do is to head over to the `Wymeditor examples page
 <http://files.wymeditor.org/wymeditor/examples/>`_
-After understand how Wymeditor works.
+in order to understand how Wymeditor works.

 The :mod:`cms.plugins.text` plugin exposes several variables named WYM_* that correspond to the wym configuration.
 The simplest